BenMaltby/rascii/README.md

 # rascii
 Experimental 2D Ascii Renderer in Python

-It isn't that good, but i just wanted to try and make one.
+Just for Fun!
+I wanted to try and make one and this was my attempt 👍
-I don't think it has any real use, but looks cool!